bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/plans.md

 - Improve Makefile to automate compiling more software, such as fsck, to ease installation.

+- Include ability to add/remove clients on the fly.  [`brs` should be able to remove mount points in clients so they can be deleted](http://bedrocklinux.org/issues/issue-743e8f4d4958be76542a5dcaf83d5836d3c8d6e2.html).

 - Create a system to allow users to prioritize non-native commands over native commands.
 Currently, if multiple clients provide the same command, each will run their own version when.
 The user should be able to prioritize one of